nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 ## SMOTE Model
 - For this model, the training data was first balanced using Synthetic Minority Oversampling Technique (SMOTE), a method to balance data by generating some synthetic data for the minorities from existing data.
-- Hyperparameter tuning was then applied to this model.
+- Hyperparameter tuning was then applied to this model after data balancing to determine optimal parameters for the model.
-- scale_pos_weight was removed from hyperparameter tuning since this hyperparameter is used for imbalanced data and SMOTE was already applied to the training data.
+- The negative & postive weights parameter was removed from hyperparameter tuning since this is used for imbalanced data and SMOTE was already applied to the training data.

 ![smote_cm](https://github.com/user-attachments/assets/5bac422a-9399-47b0-b2f7-3c7750c043bd)
 The SMOTE Model has more correct predictions of when a customer will churn.
 It also makes fewer predictions of "Won't Churn" when a customer acutally churns.
 However, it makes fewer correct predictions of when a customer won't churn and makes many more mistakes where it predicts a customer will churn when they actually don't.